JakeSamu/netchecker/README.md

 # ToDo

-* Check/Debug all parameters (like -n)
 * Either warn, or remodel parser, for protocol version for testssl (smtp, imap, ...)

-* Add to install.sh the check, that every submodule exists
 * Get findings out of testssl-output
+* searchsploit for all the found versions
 * Generate a list or table, preferrably a csv, that presents a good overview for findings.
 * Same for ssh with ssh-audit - that also means contributing to nmap-parser